shown in other instead.

 The object has support for the underwater mode.
 However, it cannot have a body assigned, and thus does not provide proper physical interaction with scene objects.
+If you need to simulate the physics of buoyancy, you should use Physical Water.
 Also it is limited to a single water level.
 It means that the filling level of water always remains the same.
 So, if you need to create, for example, mountain lakes or water flows with height difference, you should use a Water Mesh.

 To add infinite water to the scene via UnigineEditor: